EdwinTun98/tp/docs/DeveloperGuide.md

 > use of asynchronous method calls.
 > Rest assured that this is not the case because this is the syntax used by PlantUML to
 > construct **FILLED** arrowheads.
+>
+> Some diagrams have optional elements (e.g, activation bars, return arrows) omitted since their omission
+> does not result in ambiguities or loss of relevant information.

 >[!NOTES]
-> Note: All <amount> inputs will be formatted to 2 d.p. with no rounding
+> Note: All <amount> inputs will be formatted to 2 d.p.

 ### Architecture Overview